-To create a custom role, a caller must have
+To create a custom role, a caller must have the

-The custom roles user interface is in the Cloud Platform Console under IAM Roles.
+The custom roles user interface is in the Google Cloud Console under IAM Roles.
 It is only available to users who have permissions to create or manage custom roles.
 By default, only project owners can create new roles.
 Project owners can control access to this feature by granting IAM Role Administrator role to others on the same project; for organizations, only Organization Administrators can grant the Organization Role Administrator role.